sciZer0/7/v/README.md

 At any moment, a person  (Public Address) being in the position of Contributor may be dropped from the position through democratic voting (Competitive Voting).

-*The first 30 persons might be appointed to the positions of Contributor by an initiative group.
-And it might be a number of Contributors enough to start the U DAO starting, in turn, the U blockchain's testnet and make the fair airdrop, after which, it might be possible to along the way form a full list of 400 Contributors through democratic voting (Competitive Voting).*
+*The first 30 persons might be appointed to the positions of Contributor by an initiative group.*

+*And, it might be a number of Contributors enough to start the U DAO starting, in turn, the U blockchain's blockchain, and to make the fair airdrop.*

+*After the airdrop, it might be possible to form a full list of 400 Contributors through democratic voting (Competitive Voting).*

+*The yearly planned Contributor-addition rate might be 30%. *

+*It might take just 10 years to form a full list of 400 Contributors.*

 <br>